Unearthing Large Scale Domain-Specific Knowledge from Public Corpora

 \paragraph{Question Extension}

-To broaden the scope of our queries, we leverage large language models to generate questions relevant to the given seed words which we called \textbf{Question Extension}.
-Leveraging the capabilities of large models for question generation is evident in expanding the conceptual boundaries of the keywords.
-This process evolves a narrow category into a more comprehensive representation, encompassing various concepts associated with the given words.
-Consequently, it significantly enhances the breadth of the query set, ensuring a more comprehensive coverage of various aspects within the target domain.
-Additionally, to ensure diversity in generation, we set different seeds for LLM inference during experimentation, and employ a higher temperature during the sampling process, thereby ensuring the diversity of the generated questions.
+To expand the scope of our queries, we utilize LLMs to generate questions relevant to the provided seed words.
+By leveraging the generalization capabilities of LLMs, we can easily generate a series of questions related to the seed information, thereby expanding the conceptual boundaries of the target domain.
+Figure~\ref{fig:data_collection_framework} illustrates an example of 'Question Extension'.
+Given the seed word 'biology,' LLMs generate related questions, such as those concerning 'genetics' and 'meiosis'.
+This process evolves limited seed information into a more comprehensive representation that encompasses a range of related concepts.
+Consequently, this approach significantly enhances the breadth of the query set, ensuring more comprehensive coverage of various aspects within the target domain.
+All generated questions are saved in the seed information pool for future iterations and also serve as queries for data retrieval.

 \paragraph{Thought Generation}